 A well-structured and comprehensive end-user documentation is crucial for any product as it acts as the first line customer support, helping users understand how to use your product.
 It can be used as a tool for customers to troubleshoot their issues instantly.
 Excellent user documentation remarkably reduces the time you spend explaining workflows, and the time users spend in order to find answers.

 These reasons necessitate you to have a compelling user document.
-Hope the steps as mentioned above will help you create great powerful user documentation for your customers.
+I hope the steps mentioned above will help you create great powerful user documentation for your customers.

 Do you want a free Knowledge Base Software?